SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/0-excercise-cicd-aws.md

-# CI/CD Pipeline Activity: Node.js App with CodePipeline, CodeBuild, and CodeDeploy
+# CICD Pipeline Activity: Node.js App with CodePipeline, CodeBuild, and CodeDeploy

 ## Objective
-Build and deploy a Node.js application using a fully automated CI/CD pipeline with AWS services: CodeCommit, CodeBuild, CodeDeploy, and CodePipeline.
+Build and deploy a Node.js application using a fully automated CICD pipeline with AWS services: CodeCommit, CodeBuild, CodeDeploy, and CodePipeline.

 ## Prerequisites
 - AWS CLI configured